richardli/ExcessMortalityApp/README.md

 The variables corresponding to age, sex, and population need to be specified manually in the App.
 If the variables are named "sex", "age", and "population" already, the variables will be automatically picked up by the App.
 When left unspecified, the App will ignore the age/sex breakdown.

+# Troubleshooting

+When errors occur, the most likely reason is because the input data are ill-formatted.
+The easiest approach to reset the app is by refreshing the page in the browser.
+Example input format are included in the links on the left navigation bar.

 # Version history